EUROPEAN CRYPTO LICENSING SUPPORT. MARKETS IN CRYPTO ASSETS REGULATION – MICA.

 Key Players in Lithuania’s Crypto Landscape

 In 2020, Binance, the world’s largest crypto exchange, secured its Lithuanian VASP authorization.
-ECOVIS ProventusLaw provided comprehensive support to Binance, including Lithuanian company incorporation, VASP authorization, HR, and compliance.
+ECOVIS ProventusLaw as the main legal advisor provided comprehensive support to Binance, including Lithuanian company incorporation, VASP authorization, HR, and compliance.

 MiCA Implementation Roadmap